mjung5/covid-vignette-api/README.md

 to get a URL with the name of the table and attributes we want to pull from it.

-Here is the base URL that I am going to use through out defining the functions.
+Here is the base URL that I am going to use throughout defining the functions.

 ## Base url